Register | Login | Contact Us

 Queen Elizabeth

 Join us on Queen Elizabeth and immerse yourself in her evocative art deco elegance.
-Our newest Queen exudes style and has an especially refined feel.
+This stunning Queen exudes style and has an especially refined feel.
 Prepare yourself for a truly remarkable voyage.

 Queen Elizabeth invites you to an uncrowded world where spacious decks set the perfect backdrop for you to savour a flawless Cunard experience.
 Immerse yourself in endless entertainment, luxurious accommodation and an array of dining choices.
 Her art deco features and gleaming chandeliers blend with contemporary attractions to ensure a remarkable holiday.
 Enjoy croquet on her Games Deck, stunning entertainment in her Royal Court Theatre or relax in her elegant conservatory.
-The choice is yours.
+The choice, as always with Cunard, is yours.

 Ship Reviews